 Radioactive’s meaning has been debated since its release to the public.
-Both lyrics and clip present a picture of puppets and higher-ups pulling the strings.
-Staring Lou Diamond Phillips, the clip is one of the more intriguing of the 21st century music culture, proposing a place for revolution in our society to correct the injustice.
-The song was performed live by another popular American artist in Australia, where the lyrics “revolution” were changed to “resolution,” causing outcry in the alternative media world.
+Both lyrics and clip present a picture of puppets and higher-ups pulling their strings.
+Staring Lou Diamond Phillips, the clip is one of the more intriguing to be released in the early 21st century.
+With 999 million hits on this Vevo clip, the music culture strikes a proverbial chord; proposing a place for revolution in our society once again, it serves as a reminder to correct the injustices and pay attention to the inequities of what we call civilisation.

 - Silent Lucity, Queensrÿche

-Queensrÿche for years have bucked the system with their music.
-With one of their more popular hits from the Empire album, Silent Lucidity took on its own life in the dystopian genre as the band touched on more socially conscious lyrics
+For years, Queensrÿche have bucked the system with their music.
+With one of their more popular hits from the Empire album, Silent Lucidity took on a life of its own, reflecting the dystopian genre as the band touched on more socially conscious issues with their lyrics.

 - Forever Young, Youth Group